 Using our specialised equipment, White Rock Property Care can extract defective Cavity Wall Insulation from domestic and commercial properties causing little disturbance to the fabric of the building or its occupants.

 Why use White Rock?

-White Rock Property Care are fully accredited members of the PCA (Property Care Association) and our surveyors hold the industry recognised CSRT qualification (Certificated Surveyor In Remedial Treatment).
-So when we undertake any survey on your property you can be assured we will undertake a professional site survey, delivering peace of mind through a detailed investigation and correct diagnosis.
+White Rock Property Care surveyors hold the industry recognised CSRT qualification (Certificated Surveyor In Remedial Treatment), so when we undertake any survey on your property you can be assured we will undertake a professional site survey, delivering peace of mind through a detailed investigation and correct diagnosis.

 Following the extraction of your defective insulation, if repairs or improvements are found necessary, White Rock Property Care are able to provide you with a fully bespoke specification and break down of costs for any works that may be required.
 We are able to complete highly specialised repairs and treatments, effectively, efficiently and safely, using skilled experienced site operatives.

 Why is it necessary?

 Cavity Wall Insulation installed incorrectly can lead to expensive problems such as damp penetration.
 Construction on properties with cavity walls began around the 1920’s, and by two decades later it became standard industry practice.
 But Cavity Wall Insulation can lead to an array of problems.
 Penetrating Damp can lead to crumbling salt contaminated plaster and later to more serious structural and timber decay such as dry or wet rot and insect attack to structural timbers.

 Increasingly rain-lashed winters have resulted in an increase in the reporting of damp issues in properties at 1st floor level and above.
 A likely cause of damp penetration at these levels is the bridging of the cavity by the Cavity Wall Insulation.
 Moisture penetrates into the cavities more noticeably on weather prevailing walls, and as the insulation material becomes saturated it will inevitably result with dampness showing on the internal walls.

 Not all properties are suitable for Cavity wall insulation and extraction may be necessary for a number of reasons, including: